RobokopU24/ORION/CONTRIBUTING.md

 ## Contributing to ORION

-ORION is an open source project and welcomes contributions.
+ORION is an open source project and welcomes suggestions or contributions.

+Implementing parsers for new data sources or improving existing ones is always helpful.
+Feel free to contact the [maintainer](https://github.com/EvanDietzMorris/) or submit a github issue with any questions.

 ### Adding a new data source